How to establish a branch in Montenegro

 - A Montenegro subsidiary has its own company constitution and therefore it has the freedom to conduct different business activities than those of the parent company.

-1.The founding act of the parent company (adequately certified and with court translation)
+- Founding act of the parent company (adequately certified and with court translation)

-- Decision on opening a branch office
+- Decision on opening a branch

 The registration procedure consists of 2 steps–name approval and entity registration: